quicwg/base-drafts/draft-ietf-quic-http.md

 explicit signal.

-A server that does not wish clients to reuse connections for a particular origin can indicate that it is not authoritative for a request by sending a 421 (Misdirected Request) status code in response to the request (see Section 9.1.2 of {{!HTTP2}}).
+A server that does not wish clients to reuse connections for a particular origin MAY indicate that it is not authoritative for a request by sending a 421 (Misdirected Request) status code in response to the request (see Section 9.1.2 of {{!HTTP2}}).